 Powdered infant formula is not sterile.
-This means you need to be careful when you're preparing a bottle for your baby.
+This means that there may be bacteria in the infant formula powder and you need to be careful when you're preparing a bottle for your baby.

 By following these steps you can reduce the risk of making your baby sick.